 There are many different types of toxic people in this world.
 But for some reason, many of them are drawn to dating sites for different reasons.
 People bring in their baggage from personal issues, wounds from breakups, and there’s even a certain number of narcissistic types trolling around on dating sites as well.
 Many people are merely looking for attention, empty intimacy, and the next best thing.
 A lot of people are looking for someone on a very superficial level.
 They don’t want substance or any type of commitment, but instead, they want someone with either great looks, a great job, or a lot of money.
 Yep, there are many superficial people in online dating, so beware of people’s intentions.
 You can usually tell what someone’s intentions are pretty easily by the types of questions that they’ll ask you.

 My list is accurate, and these are the only types of people that are on dating sites.
-True, one out of the 11 are looking for their soulmate, their other half, a true partner in life, and someone to build a genuine and meaningful relationship with.
+True, one out of the 11 are looking for their soulmate, their other half, a true partner in life, and someone who they can build a genuine and meaningful relationship with.
 That small percentage really does believe in true love.
 Having said that, is it really worth it to be on dating sites when you see what you have to weed through to find that one special someone (rhetorical question).
 People go on endless dates with people that they meet in online dating sites, with hopes to find their best possible match.
 I’m not saying that anyone shouldn’t do it, nor that I haven’t done it myself.
 I’m merely putting it out there for the world to see how toxic dating sites truly are.
 You can decide for yourself.

 Latest posts by Anne Cohen (see all)